djaumann/test-repo-3d-mag/docs/hw-platforms.rst

 Supported MCU Platforms
 -----------------------

 In principle, the library can be used with any Arduino compatible MCU platform, as long as its Arduino core is implemented with the `Arduino Reference Language <https://www.arduino.cc/reference/en/>`_.
-Below you will find a list of the boards we have tested with the library.
+Below you will find a list of the boards which should be compatible with the library.

-Verified MCU Boards
-"""""""""""""""""""

-The library example have been built and successfully executed with the following hardware platforms:

 .. list-table::
     :header-rows: 1